bitrise-io/identity-info-server/README.md

 ### **POST /certificate**

->Request body: both key and data are AES-256 encrypted with the key: `AES256_SECRET_KEY` and in base64 format.
+>Request body: both key and data are in base64 format.
 Leave empty or do not include `key` if no any.
 ```
 {
     "key" : "FGZ...fKvus6/ee=",